BioJulia/BioMarkovChains.jl/README.md

 ```

-This is  useful to later create HMMs and calculate sequence probability based on a given model, for instance we now have the *E. coli* CDS and No-CDS transition models implemented:
+This is  useful to later create HMMs and calculate sequence probability based on a given model, for instance we now have the *E. coli* CDS and No-CDS transition models or Markov chain implemented:

 ```julia
 ECOLICDS